ktorio/ktor-documentation/topics/server-war.md

 ```groovy
 ```
-{src="snippets/jetty-war/build.gradle.kts" include-lines="32-36"}
+{src="snippets/jetty-war/build.gradle.kts" include-lines="31-35"}

-## Configure War {id="configure-war"}
+## Configure the War plugin {id="configure-war"}

-The War plugin allows you to [generate](#generate-war) WAR archives.
-You can install it by adding the following line to the `plugins` block in your `build.gradle.kts` file:
+The War plugin allows you to [generate](#generate-war) a WAR archive for deployment to a servlet container.

+To apply the plugin, open your <path>build.gradle.kts</path> file and add the following entry to the `plugins` block :

 ```groovy
 ```
 {src="snippets/jetty-war/build.gradle.kts" include-lines="5,9-10"}

-## Run an application {id="run"}
+## Run the application {id="run"}

 You can run a servlet application with the [configured Gretty plugin](#configure-gretty) by using the `run` task.
-For example, the following command runs the [jetty-war](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/jetty-war) example:
+For example, to run the [`jetty-war`](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/jetty-war) sample project, run the following command:

 ```Bash
 ./gradlew :jetty-war:run